gohugoio/hugo/content/en/installation/bsd.md

 ### OpenBSD

 [OpenBSD] includes Hugo in its package repository.
-This will prompt you to select which flavor of Hugo to install:
+This will prompt you to select which edition of Hugo to install:

 ```sh
 doas pkg_add hugo